rbmk-project/rbmk/pkg/cli/cat/README.md

 ## Usage

 ```
-rbmk cat FILE...
+rbmk cat [FILE...]
 ```

 ## Description

 Concatenate files and print on the standard output.
+If no `FILE` is specified, read from the standard input.
+If `FILE` is `-`, read from the standard input.

 ## Examples